 When you brush your teeth with baking soda on a daily basis, you are prone to damage your enamel.
 A tooth is a living thing thus damaging the coating leads to cavities.

 Due to its abrasive properties, baking soda may cause severe damage to the gum which can result in bleeding.
 It is the same properties that cause the damage to enamel.
 Thus it should be used less to prevent enamel erosion and gum damage.

 Less Effective in Fighting Cavities

 While it’s mentioned that baking soda can help address tooth decay, it can’t eliminate cavities or perform plaque removal alone.
 Its fluoride content is very little; it is not sufficient to fight cavities.
 But when mixed with other ingredients, it can be successful in fighting cavities.

 When a person uses baking soda to brush or whiten teeth, it leaves a bad taste in the mouth and an uncomfortable gritty feeling.
 To prevent that uncomfortable aftertaste, it is advisable to use it with a pint of toothpaste or a flavour such as peppermint or strawberry.

 Not Well Packaged for Oral Use

-Unlike the excellent packaging of tubes of toothpaste baking soda is in messy packages.
+Unlike the excellent packaging of toothpaste tubes, baking soda is in messy packaging.
 One cannot tell if any contamination has occurred.
-Thus it is not advisable for oral use even if itis a cheap option of brushing.
+Thus, it is not advisable for oral use even if it is a cheap option for brushing teeth.

 Bad for Dental Glue

-People using braces should not use baking soda to brush under any circumstances.
+People using braces should not use baking soda toothpaste to brush or achieve teeth whitening.
 Baking soda softens the glue that is used to hold the braces together.
 It also leaves dark spots on the teeth braces when used regularly.